Myers-web/MyersSportsMedicine/content/the-knee/articular-cartilage-tear-information.md

 ---
 title: "Articular Cartilage Tear Information"
 date: 2018-02-11T14:44:03-05:00
 description: "Articular Cartilage allows for smooth interaction between bones in a joint.
-When cartilage is damaged, it can cause osteoarthritis"
+When cartilage is damaged, it can cause osteoarthritis or other injuries."
 ---